karma-coin/.github/open_source_projects.md

 # Karmachain 2.0 Dart API Client

+Skill level: intermediate / advance
+Langauges: Dart, Javascript
+Frameworks: polkadart, karmachain-js, polkadot api

 ## Overview
-We'd like to have a fullly-typed api client in Dart for the Karmachain 2.0 RPC API, and integrate it into the Karma Coin app client.
+We'd like to have a fullly-typed api client lib in Dart for the Karmachain 2.0 RPC API, and integrate it into the Karma Coin app client.
+This lib will be the only way that the Karma Coin App interacts with Karmachain 2.0.

 ## Task Overview
 1. Clone https://github.com/rankanizer/polkadart